fr-ser/grafana-plugin-data-crawler/README.md

 ### Setup

-Either the command `make install-dev` gets the dependencies or shows what is missing.
+Either the command `make install-dependencies` gets the dependencies or shows what is missing.

 ### Testing